LugoBlogger/AK-201-426-data-science/assignments/assignment-03.md

 - Remove double quotes in each sentences (and also all the non alphabet characters)
 - Remove stopwords.
 See [this solution](https://stackoverflow.com/a/5486535)
   from stackoverflow.
-- [optional] Set the words into lowercase
+- Set the words into lowercase
 - [optional] Transform each word using Snowball stemmer.
 See [this tutorial](https://www.nltk.org/howto/stem.html) from NLTK module